Treacherous Three: First releases

-Also in 1980, they released "Body Rock," which was one of the first records to mix hip-hop and rock and roll.
+Also in 1980, they released "Body Rock," which was one of the first hip-hop songs to be influenced by rock music.
 They also released "At the Party", "Put the Boogie In Your Body" and "Feel the Heartbeat" (1981), the latter of which was popular at the time.
-The group approached Bobby Robinson to express their unhappiness with the money they were making at the time; the group received $3,000 each for each record they made.

 Sugarhill Records

 In 1981, they moved to Sugar Hill Records.
-Their first single at Sugarhill was "Whip It", which featured singer Philippé Wynne, formerly of the Spinners.
+Their first single at Sugarhill was "Whip It", which featured singer Philippé Wynne, formerly of The Spinners.
 That single sampled the Dazz Band 1982 hit "Let It Whip".
 They then released the song "Yes We Can-Can", which followed on from the political trend that was set by the Grandmaster Flash and the Furious Five's single "The Message".
 In 1983, they released "Action", "Turning You On" and "Get Up".
 In 1984, they released, "Xmas Rap" and "Santa's Rap".
 By 1985 the group was being overshadowed by newer, more advanced groups such as Run-D.M.C. and L.A Sunshine was getting increasingly frustrated with their financial situation at Sugarhill, and eventually became disillusioned with making records.
 During this time many of the groups signed to Sugarhill Records were put on suspension, and Special K and L.A Sunshine did not want to make any more records for Sylvia Robinson (the co-owner of Sugarhill).
 Kool Moe Dee was the only MC in the group that was still actively working for Sugarhill, writing for the Sugarhill Gang.
 In 1985, Kool Moe Dee managed to persuade Special K and L.A Sunshine to go back into the studio to record "Gotta Rock".
 When it came to recording the B-side to "Gotta Rock", "Turn it Up" L.A Sunshine did not turn up to the recording session and Special K did not stay for the full session.
 Kool Moe Dee felt that Special K's rhymes were not up to his usual standards and therefore left them out.
 This would lead to the rise to Kool Moe Dee's solo career and the breakup of the group.